 Skip to main content

-Through the Model Context Protocol (MCP), AI models can access external tools and data sources, enabling more powerful functionality.
-ConsoleX AI provides comprehensive support for MCP tools, including SSE-based and Stdio-based MCP servers.
+Through the Model Context Protocol (MCP), AI models can access external tools and data sources for more capable workflows.

-Adding and using MCP services in ConsoleX AI is very simple, just follow these steps:
+Adding an MCP server in ConsoleX AI is straightforward:

 MCP Custom